MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/calendars-and-ews-in-exchange.md

 Calendar folders contain calendar items.
 Calendar folders have a [folder class](http://msdn.microsoft.com/library/0041d135-2869-4612-89a5-d1aa86aa1093%28Office.15%29.aspx) of **IPF.Appointment**, and can include only the items defined by the [ItemClass](http://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.item.itemclass%28v=exchg.80%29.aspx) EWS Managed API property, which is associated with an [Appointment Class](http://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.appointment%28v=exchg.80%29.aspx) object, or the EWS [CalendarItemType](http://msdn.microsoft.com/library/1feb0788-adf7-4a7c-830c-005214ad930f%28Office.15%29.aspx) element.

 Items in a Calendar folder are a little different from items in other folders in a mailbox because occurrences in a recurring series and exceptions to a recurring series are not actual items in the mailbox, but rather are stored internally as attachments to a recurring master.
 Therefore, in order to retrieve all appointments in a given date range, you need to use a calendar view.
-To learn more about retrieving appointments and calendar views, see [How to: Get appointments and meetings by using EWS in Exchange](how-to-get-appointments-and-meetings-by-using-ews-in-exchange.md).
+To learn more about retrieving appointments and calendar views, see [Get appointments and meetings by using EWS in Exchange](how-to-get-appointments-and-meetings-by-using-ews-in-exchange.md).

 ## Meetings and appointments
 <a name="bk_meetings"> </a>